thebaldgeek/thebaldgeek.github.io/L-Band.md

 Trim the turns to roughly 7 and a bit turns (close to 8) and then drill the two large holes for the 3D frame in the reflector, then mark and drill the bulkhead connector mount near the left hand side support - you go near the left side of the frame so you can run the first 2/3rds of the copper parallel to the base, this improves the match and lowers the SWR.
 Solder the copper pipe to the connector and you are done building the antenna.

-Once built, trim the total length to get the VNA dip on frequency and move the first 2/3rds of a turn close to the reflector to get the SWR nice and low and you are done.
+Once built, trim the total length to get the VNA dip on frequency and move the first 2/3rds of a turn close to the reflector to get the SWR nice and low and you are done.   \
+If you don't have a VNA, just trim the top turn to exactly 7 turns, ie, on the left side of the support that the SMA is on and the helix will be really close and still work better than the RTLSDR Patch antenna.

    <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/7turnhelixantennas.jpg" height="460">